mcgillij/mcgillij.dev/content/py3status_ups.rst

 By default *py3status* will use the default **i3status.conf**.
 So we can edit it and add a section for our custom python module.

-I'm calling my python module **battery_status** since there was already a module named battery in there that seems to be for laptops.
+I'm calling my python module **ups_battery_status** since there was already a module named battery in there that seems to be for laptops.

 Adding my module to the **~/.config/i3/i3status.conf**